Australind (train)

-The Australind is a rural passenger train service in Western Australia operated by Transwa on the South Western Railway between Perth and Bunbury.
+The Australind is a currently suspended rural passenger train service in Western Australia operated by Transwa on the South Western Railway between Perth and Bunbury.

+The service was suspended in November 2023 due to the shutdown of the Armadale line for upgrading and the retirement of rolling stock.
+The route will be temporarily replaced by coach bus services until early 2026.

 History

 The Australind service began on 24 November 1947 and was hauled initially by U class steam locomotives.
 With an average speed of 63 km/h, it was the fastest narrow gauge passenger train in Australia.
 It was named to commemorate the city of that name envisioned by Marshall Waller Clifton on Leschenault Inlet 100 years previously.
 The current hamlet of Australind, a satellite town of Bunbury, has never had a passenger rail service, nor even a railway line.

 In February 1958, X class diesel locomotives took over.
-The service was relaunched on 1 October 1960 with onboard catering removing the need for an elongated stop at Pinjarra.
-On 16 November 1987, the current ADP/ADQ class railcars took over the service reducing journey times to 2 hours 30 minutes.
+The service was relaunched on 1 October 1960 with onboard catering removing the need for an extended stop at Pinjarra.
+In November 1987, the current ADP/ADQ class railcars took over the service, reducing the journey time to 2 hours 30 minutes.

+In November 2023 the service was suspended due to the shutdown of the Armadale line for upgrading.
+The final two services on the current trainsets – reserved for invited special guests – were conducted on 18 and 19 November 2023.
+The route was then temporarily replaced by coach bus services.
+Although originally scheduled to re-open in mid-2025, delays in the upgrade of the Armadale line pushed back the resumption of train services to early 2026.